 Do I have to come to church?

 If you decide to have a Thanksgiving service, this does not imply any ongoing commitment to come to church.
 We would love to see you - and you might be surprised by what you find!
 But the Thanksgiving does not involve any promises to that effect.
 The Church of England baptism service, by contrast, does include the clear statement by parents and godparents that they will help their children "take their place within the life and worship of the church".

 What happens next?

 To help you make the decision about which service is right for you, our Baptism team would like to meet with you.
 This is usually at a special afternoon tea.
-These are held in September, January and May (more often if there is a need).
+These are as need requires.
 This is an opportunity for us to meet with all families wanting a special service for their children, and for the families to get to know us a little better too.
 We will go through how each service is organised and answer any questions, as well as arrange the dates for the next baptism preparation course.
 Children and godparents/ grandparents are also welcome to join us and share the selection of homemade cakes.

 Thanksgivings and Baptisms can take place within either our 9:30am Parish Communion (a traditional service with organ and robed choir, which lasts about an hour) or within our 11am Morning Worship (a more contemporary, less formal service led by the Worship Band which lasts 45-70 minutes).
 At 11am we have a crèche, and children’s and youth activities, so that parents can be freer to take part in the service itself.

 If you would like a baptism service for your child, we ask that you start coming to church as regularly as you can (if you do not already do so) as you will be promising to bring your child to church afterwards.
 We will also expect you to attend a Baptism preparation course to more fully understand the Christian promises you will be making.
 Whilst we know that, sometimes, godparents live some distance away we would very much like them to join with you in this preparation.